NorESMhub/NorESM/doc/configurations/experiment_environment.rst

   set NIWGF = .5
   set SRF_ANO3 = 0, 2, 2

 you need to include **set** before the name of the variable and it does not matter what namelist group the variable belong.
-To enable this handling of namelist parameters in BLOM, the namelist parameters require to be spelled in capital in both, user_nl_blom and cime_config/buildnml (the latter for developers, only).
+Input entries in user_nl_blom are case-insensitive (for model developers: variable names defined in the BLOM ``buildnml`` file should be capitalized to allow replacement values from user_nl_blom).

 Input data